MichaelaJung/Integrative-prediction/README.md

 ## General description

-This respository contains the supporting code for the article "Integrative multi-environmental genomic prediction in apple" by Jung, Quesada-Traver, Roth, et al. It consists of two sets of scripts to be run sequentially (1-4; A-G) as well as scripts containing helper functions.
+This respository contains the supporting code for the article "Integrative multi-environmental genomic prediction in apple" by Jung, Quesada-Traver, Roth, et al. _Horticulture Research_ (2024).
+It consists of two sets of scripts to be run sequentially (1-4; A-G) as well as scripts containing helper functions.
 Both sets perform genomic predictions of eleven different traits in apple using two different approaches: statistical methods (scripts 1-4) and deep learning (scripts A-G).

 ## Input data